Uvacoder/uvacodernotes10b/docs/linux/vim.md

 ## Command Mode

+- `:earlier 10m` - time travel in time to 10 minutes ago inside Vim.
+- `:later 10m` - time travel in time to 10 minutes later inside Vim.
+- `:norm Ibegin` - go to the beginning of a line and enter `begin`, then repeat across all selected lines.
 - `!pwd` - run `pwd` terminal command from vim.
 - `:read date` - insert the output of `date` command in current line.
   - `:30read date` - insert the output of `date` command in line 30.